Winter Newborn Necessities

 For clothing you’re going to need:

-Sleepers with closed foot: Whether you prefer button-up sleepers or the zip-up sleepers, you’re going to want a good amount of footie pj’s so your baby can keep warm and you don’t have to worry so much about socks.
+Sleepers with closed foot: Whether you prefer button-up sleepers or the zip-up sleepers, you’re going to want a good number of footie pj’s so your baby can keep warm and you don’t have to worry so much about socks.

 Sleep Sacks: Sleepsacks or wearable blankets like this are a godsend when it comes to keeping baby warm in the wintertime while they sleep in their crib.
 You can avoid SIDS by not using a blanket or any other loose item in your crib.
 A wearable blanket is a great way to keep your newborn safe.
 These long sleeve sleep sacks are also very cozy, just be sure to not overdress the baby under the sack.